tktracker/IntuneDocs/intune/fundamentals/troubleshoot-company-resource-access-problems.md

 # required metadata

 title: Error and status codes in Microsoft Intune - Azure | Microsoft Docs
-description: See a list of the errors, status code, descriptions, and resolutions when using MDM managed devices, getting access to company resources, errors on iOS devices, and OMA response errors in Microsoft Intune.
+description: See a list of the errors, status code, descriptions, and resolutions when using MDM managed devices, getting access to company resources, errors on iOS/iPadOS devices, and OMA response errors in Microsoft Intune.
 keywords:
 author: MandiOhlinger
 ms.author: mandia